 Have you ever wondered how the Sun creates the energy that we get from it every day and how the other elements besides hydrogen have formed in our universe?
-Perhaps you know that this is due to fusion reactions where four nuclei of hydrogen join together to produce a helium nucleus.
+Perhaps you already know that this is due to fusion reactions where four nuclei of hydrogen join together to produce a helium nucleus.
 Such nucleosynthesis processes are possible solely due to the existence, in the first place, of stable deuterons, which are made up of a proton and a neutron.

 Probing deeper, one finds that a deuteron consists of six light quarks.
 Interestingly, the strong interaction between quarks, which brings stability to deuterons, also allows for various other six-quark combinations, leading to the possible formation of many other deuteron-like nuclei.
 However, no such nuclei, though theoretically speculated about and searched for experimentally many times, have yet been observed.